-Jumpstart your day with delicious and healthy matcha overnight oats.
+Matcha overnight oats — a delicious and healthy way to jumpstart your day.
 The unique taste of matcha is complemented perfectly by white chocolate chips for a breakfast treat that you can prep ahead and grab as you go.

 How to make matcha overnight oats

 For the detailed recipe, please scroll to the bottom of the page where you will find a printer-friendly recipe card and nutrition information.

 We eat matcha overnight oats regularly and never get tired of them.
 Plus, they’re so easy to make.

 Just mix all ingredients in a bowl, transfer to individual containers then chill.